JoshdfG/Diamond-Factory-Template/README.md

 [![Mentioned in Awesome Foundry](https://awesome.re/mentioned-badge-flat.svg)](https://github.com/crisgarner/awesome-foundry)

-# Foundry + Hardhat Diamonds
+# Foundry + Hardhat Diamond Factory Template

-This is a mimimal template for [Diamonds](https://github.com/ethereum/EIPs/issues/2535) which allows facet selectors to be generated on the go in solidity tests!
+This is a factory diamond contract template for [Diamonds](https://eips.ethereum.org/EIPS/eip-2535) which allows for the creation of upgradeable factory contracts!

 ## Installation